Key Takeaways

 Find clinical options for semaglutide, tirzepatide, and other medical weight loss solutions.

-The TRIUMPH-1 trial evaluated three dose levels, each showing clinically meaningful results, as reported by AJMC and Clinical Trials Arena:
+The TRIUMPH-1 trial evaluated three distinct doses of retatrutide, with each showing powerful clinical benefits.
+Data reported by AJMC and Clinical Trials Arena outline the weight loss achieved by the 80-week mark:

-In a prespecified extension involving participants with a baseline BMI of 35 or higher, those who continued and tolerated the 12 mg dose achieved an average weight loss of 30.3% — approximately 85 pounds — at 104 weeks, according to Eli Lilly.
+For patients with a baseline BMI of 35 or higher who continued treatment in a prespecified extension, the results were even more striking.
+Those who tolerated the 12 mg dose reached an average weight loss of 30.3% (about 85 pounds) at 104 weeks, showing the potential for continued long-term progress.

-Retatrutide is a first-in-class molecule designed to simultaneously activate three metabolic hormone receptors: GLP-1, GIP, and glucagon.
-According to researchers, this triple-agonist mechanism may produce synergistic metabolic effects that go beyond what current dual-agonist therapies like tirzepatide options can achieve.
+Retatrutide represents a major technological leap as a first-in-class molecule that simultaneously activates three distinct metabolic hormone receptors: GLP-1, GIP, and glucagon.
+Researchers suggest this "triple-threat" mechanism creates a synergistic metabolic effect that goes far beyond current dual-agonist options like tirzepatide options.

 Compare Top Weight Loss Treatments